A global analysis from 2020 to 2025, with estimates that cut through the hype.

 Pompeo announces the Great Firewall of Washington + 30 other countries is a huge policy story that will affect many things but not 5G standards from 3GPP.
 China is too strong.
 Ericsson and others have no choice but to follow because China is 70% of 5G.
 Result: on the technical level, 5G will have one world standard with China central.

-MTN in South Africa has upgraded hundreds of base stations.
-End update.
+MTN in South Africa has upgraded hundreds of base stations to 5G mid-band.

-Mid-band spectrum allows 5G (and 4G) to reach 100’s of megabits, as confirmed by the British 5G companies and the Korean data from Open Signal.
+Mid-band spectrum allows 5G (and 4G) to reach 100’s of megabits, as confirmed by the British 5G companies and the Korean data from Open Signal below.
+Neville Ray says his lightly loaded new network at 2.5 GHz averages speeds over 300 Mbps.
+Korean government tests claim speeds average over 600 Mbps, much higher than reported by similar networks elsewhere.
+I need more data.

 Ask yourself, what can you do at 250 Mbps that you can’t do at 75 Mbps?
 4K video typically is 15 Mbps; few of us watch more than three 4K videos at once.
 Huge downloads are faster, but how often do you download huge files?
 All claims of economic benefits depend on superior applications, which aren’t on the horizon.
 Nearly all the “studies” that find economic returns describe applications like IoT and connected cars that work well in 4G.
 The claims are unsupportable